Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

   * - tn_prefix_whitelist
     - array of strings
-    - an array of stringified limiters on the boundaries of where to look for local numbers given as npas)
+    - an array of stringified limiters on the boundaries of where to look for local numbers given as npas (ex. ["805", "212"])

 Response Code: 200